 The Senior Exercise

-The Senior Exercise in American studies may take several forms, but it must draw on the elective-study component of the major, identifying and then developing, through original research, a major theme that the student has identified as central to his or her work in American studies.
+The Senior Exercise in American studies may take several forms, but it must draw on the elective-study component of the major, identifying and then developing, through original research and creative presentation, a major theme that the student has identified as central to his or her work in American studies.
 By the final Friday in September, majors in American studies will present their plans for the Senior Exercise to their advisors and to the program director.

-The exercise itself will have two parts: (1) a presentation (visual, oral, electronic) to selected majors and faculty in American studies; and (2) a written analysis or documentation of the work presented.
+The exercise itself will have three parts: (1) a presentation (visual, oral, electronic) to the college public, including selected majors and faculty in American studies; (2) a ten-page written analysis, explanation, and documentation of the work presented; and (3) an oral response to the audience following the presentation.
 The Senior Exercise will be presented no later than the last Friday in April in the spring semester.

 The Honors Program in American studies entails a two-semester (1 unit) sequence of independent work integral to the elective-study program in the major, taken during the senior year (AMST 497Y-498Y).
-The program will result in an honors project that may take a variety of forms but shall include a written component and a public presentation or performance.
-Honors work will be evaluated by an external examiner.
+The program will result in an honors project that may take a variety of forms but shall include a written component, a public presentation or performance, and an oral interview with an external examiner.
 Students with an overall GPA of 3.33 and a GPA of 3.5 in the major become eligible for admission to the Honors Program during the second semester of their third year.
 To enter the Honors Program, students must be nominated by an American studies faculty member.
 Following the recommendation, a formal proposal containing a statement of intent, a tentative bibliography, and a project outline must be sent to the project advisor and the director of American studies for approval by April 1.
 Exceptions to the GPA requirements may occasionally be granted by petition.

 The Concentration in American Studies